The Canonical Amoebot Model: Algorithms and Concurrency Control: Asynchronous Hexagon Formation Without Locks

 \section{Asynchronous Hexagon Formation Without Locks}

 We use the \textit{hexagon formation} problem as a concrete case study for algorithm design, pseudocode, and analysis in the canonical amoebot model.
-Our \algHex\ algorithm (Algorithm~\ref{alg:hexagon}) is formulated in terms of actions as specified in Section~\ref{subsec:modelalgs} and assumes geometric space, assorted orientation, and constant-size memory.
-Our analysis establishes a general set of sufficient conditions for amoebot algorithm correctness under unfair asynchronous adversaries: (\textit{i}) correctness under any unfair sequential adversary, (\textit{ii}) enabled actions remaining enabled despite concurrent action executions, and (\textit{iii}) executions of enabled actions remaining successful and unaffected by concurrent action executions.
-Any algorithm satisfying (\textit{ii}) and (\textit{iii}) can be shown to have executions that are both serializable (Lemma~\ref{lem:hexserializable}) and finite (Lemma~\ref{lem:hexconcurrent}).
-When combined with the sufficient condition of sequential correctness, we obtain a guarantee of correctness under any unfair asynchronous adversary, the most general of all possible adversaries (Theorem~\ref{thm:hexagon}).
-Notably, we prove that our \algHex\ algorithm satisfies these sufficient conditions without using locks (Lemma~\ref{lem:hexsequential}--\ref{lem:hexsuccess}), demonstrating that while locks are useful tools for designing correct amoebot algorithms under concurrent adversaries, they are not always necessary.
+Our \algHex\ algorithm (Algorithm~\ref{alg:hexagon}) assumes geometric space, assorted orientation, and constant-size memory (Table~\ref{tab:variants}) and is formulated in terms of actions as specified in Section~\ref{subsec:modelalgs}.
+Our analysis of \algHex\ reveals a set of sufficient conditions for any amoebot algorithm's correctness under an unfair asynchronous adversary: (\textit{i}) correctness under an unfair sequential adversary, (\textit{ii}) enabled actions remaining enabled despite concurrent action executions, and (\textit{iii}) executions of enabled actions remaining successful and unaffected by concurrent action executions.
+Any concurrent execution of an algorithm satisfying (\textit{ii}) and (\textit{iii}) can be shown to be serializable, which combined with sequential correctness establishes correctness under an unfair asynchronous adversary, the most general of all possible adversaries.
+Notably, we prove that our \algHex\ algorithm satisfies these sufficient conditions without using locks, demonstrating that while locks are useful tools for designing correct amoebot algorithms under concurrent adversaries, they are not always necessary.

 The hexagon formation problem tasks an arbitrary, connected system of initially contracted amoebots with forming a regular hexagon (or as close to one as possible, given the number of amoebots in the system).
-We assume that there is a \textit{unique seed amoebot} in the system and all other amoebots are initially \textit{idle}; note that the seed amoebot immediately collapses the hierarchy of orientation assumptions as it can impose its own local orientation on the rest of the system.
-Following the sequential algorithm given by Derakhshandeh et al.~\cite{Daymude2019-programmableparticles,Derakhshandeh2015-shapeformation}, the basic idea of our \algHex\ algorithm is to form a hexagon by extending a spiral of amoebots counter-clockwise from the seed (see \figtext~\ref{fig:hexformation}).
+We assume that there is a \textit{unique seed amoebot} in the system and all other amoebots are initially \textit{idle}; note that the seed amoebot immediately collapses the hierarchy of orientation assumptions since it can impose its own local orientation on the rest of the system.
+Following the sequential algorithm given by Derakhshandeh et al.~\cite{Daymude2019-computingprogrammable,Derakhshandeh2015-algorithmicframework}, the basic idea of our \algHex\ algorithm is to form a hexagon by extending a spiral of amoebots counter-clockwise from the seed (see \figtext~\ref{fig:hexformation}).